 Afterschool and Saturday Tutoring

-During afterschool and Saturday sessions, Georgetown DC Reads tutors assess their tutees’ literacy skills, work with their tutees to identify appropriate learning goals, develop lesson plans aligned those goals, and track progress towards those goals.
+During afterschool and Saturday sessions, Georgetown DC Reads tutors follow a targeted step by step lesson plan, work with their tutees to identify appropriate learning goals, modify lesson plans to align with those goals, and track progress towards those goals.

 Program-Wide Services & Supports